 Ms Zibelman said that Australia’s coal generation assets should be kept in the mix, for as long as they are economically viable.

-The Integrated System Plan points out that Australia’s coal generation assets are all set to be retired by the year 2050, and that they should be replaced buy the lowest cost generation assets.
+The Integrated System Plan points out that Australia’s coal generation assets are all set to be retired by the year 2050, and that they should be replaced by the lowest costing generation assets.

 The last of Australia’s coal-fired plants – AGL’ s Loy Yang A – is due to be retired in 2048.
 This also ties in with a report by the United Nations Climate Panel, which states that in order to avoid catastrophic global warming, coal needs to be taken out of the generation mix by 2050 globally.

-Energy generation companies have stated that new investment in coal-fired plants is simply not economically viable.
+Energy generation companies have stated that new investment in coal-fired plants is simply not economically feasible.

 All of them are transitioning away from coal and their targets are to change their generation sources to renewables and storage, with pumped hydro being the weapon of choice in order to keep the lights on.

-AEMO’s Integrated System Plan states that Australia should maintain coal assets for as long as they are economically viable and that a plan should be in place to replace them with resources that are lowest cost.”
+AEMO’s Integrated System Plan states that Australia should maintain coal assets for as long as they are economically viable and that that there is a plan anticipating their replacement with resources that have the lowest cost.

 The issue which still presents itself is ensuring there is enough dispatchable power when the grid is stressed by critical events such as heatwaves.